 There are so many different places to study at college that you should really experiment to find what works best for you.
 Some like it totally quiet (library, dorm study hall) while others like the background noise (student union, Starbucks, restaurant/cafe).
 Establish one or two favorite places you can go when your dorm room or apartment won’t work.

-Eliminate Social Media Distractions while Studying
+Minimize Social Media Distractions while Studying

 Having your smartphone buzz every 45 seconds due to instant messages, tweets, Facebook posts or other social media interactions is a HUGE distraction to the brain.
 There are too many studies on this to even get into a debate.
 Instead, you want to totally immerse yourself in the material and want it to sink deep inside your brain for recall the next day when you’re taking the test.
-Turn off the cell phone while you’re studying and if that becomes stressful, take 5-10 minute breaks every hour to check your messages and interact with friends.
+Turn off the cell phone while you’re studying and if that becomes stressful, take 10 minute breaks every hour or so to check your messages and interact with friends.
 Then turn it off again and continue.

 Don’t let yourself get too far behind before reaching out for help.
 Many colleges have free tutoring in a variety subjects and there are always upper classmen or grad students that tutor for money.
 Your professor or department administrator will definitely have recommendations.